MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/control-access-from-unmanaged-devices.md

     This example gets the OneDrive for every user and passes it as an array to Set-SPOTenant to limit access.
 The initial comma and the parentheses are required for running this cmdlet as a batch request, which is fastest.

 > [!NOTE]
-> By default, a limited access policy allows users to view and edit files in their web browser.
+> By default, a setting that includes web access allows users to view and edit files in their web browser.
 To change this, see [Advanced configurations](control-access-from-unmanaged-devices.md#advanced).

 ## Advanced configurations
 <a name="advanced"> </a>